4ntm4n/ms5v2/README.md

 >>
 >> **only then is the promise fulfilled** and the interceptor will return the "retryOriginalRequest" which will indeed retry the original request with the new access token provided by the first request.

+- **useRef hook instead of useState and change handling for forms:**
+> a big part of building a front end part of a full stack application is handling forms that a user fills out to communicate with the serverside logic.
+In this app I am generally not interested in tracking user input.
+So instead of using a state that stores the value of the user input I am instead utalizing reacts "useRef hook" to store the value of an input field and then send that input onSubmit(when the form is submitted).
+Since there are forms for loging in, signing up, creating and updating both tasks and groups This made a positive improvment to the app.
+>
+> A part where I wanted to track change was in the "AddGroupMembers" component however.
+Here I wanted to track the users input to send a request to the server everytime the input changed, and I used the more old-school version of handling input fields where a change event sets a state of the input fields on change and that input fields input is then used to set a search query field in the request that is sent to the server everytime the user enters a letter into the search field.

 ## Testing

 ## **Testing User stories**

 In this section, we are testing the user stories stated in the outline before this website was created, to check if we have met all user needs.
-We are testing the user stories one by one.

 - **Typical users wants to:**